-Getting your Hawaii insurance license is the first step to becoming an insurance agent in Hawaii.
+Getting your Hawaii insurance license is the first step to becoming an insurance agent in the state.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 The Hawaii Department of Commerce and Consumer Affairs – Insurance Division has a 6-step process on how to become an insurance agent in Hawaii.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Hawaii insurance exam, and beyond.